 Life has a definite timing.
 When we make a commitment, that starts the cycle.
 The spiritual world immediately starts setting things up for us so that when we get to the projected intersection, everything is primed for us to have a rewarding experience.

 But if we procrastinate—or second-guess ourselves so that we delay moving in the direction we committed to—the lesson, gift and teacher all made it to the intersection.
 But we do not!
-We are oblivious that yet another golden opportunity passed us by.
-Life can appear dull and boring when we make a habit of being indecisive.
+And we are oblivious that yet another golden opportunity passed us by.
+Life can appear dull and boring when we are indecisive.

 What we tend to think of as obstacles are actually building blocks, intelligently placed there by our own spirit and soul to lead us in the most direct pathway toward our heart’s desires.
 We often fail to recognize blessings because they come dressed in work cloths.

 So, next time a lesson comes up, say “yes” to it.
 “Yes, yes, YES!”
 Then don’t lollygag.
 When you pay attention, you will see that there—just beyond your normal depth of perception—is the mystery, the teacher, and the gift.
-When you're looking for them, there they are.
+You may not notice them if you are not looking for them, there they are.